23AIBox/DualGPT-AB/README.md

 The Prior GPT is trained on a CDRH3 dataset labeled with a limited set of developability properties:
 - **FvNetCharge**
 - **FvCSP**
 - **HISum**

-  By modeling the **relationship between sequences and these properties**, the Prior GPT learns how property conditions can guide sequence generation.
+By modeling the relationship between sequences and these properties, the Prior GPT learns how property conditions can guide sequence generation.

 ```
 python train_prior.py --n_epochs 10 --lr 1e-3 --seed 42 --max_len 14 --con_num 3 --output_dir <output_model_params_path>